amy-1989/battleships/README.md

 - There is an unresolved bug whereby the last co-ordinate fired upon before the game ends does not print to the gameboard.

-- There is an issue with the input error handling in the welcome function and how to play function.
+- There was an issue with the input error handling in the welcome function and how to play function.
 After inputting a correct choice following a wrong input the game exits.
+This issue was resolved by creating while loops to compliment the if statements already in place.

 ## Deployment

+After account setup, the steps were as follows:

+- Click the "create new app" button on heroku
+- Create a unique name for the app
+- Select region (Europe was selected for this project)
+- Click "create app"
+- Go to settings tab
+- Set config vars using the creds.json file.
+In the field for key, "CREDS" should be entered and in the field for value, the entire cred.json file content is entered
+- Another key and value need to be added and these are, PORT and 8000, respectively
+- Then click "add buildpack"
+- Use python and nodejs buildpacks
+- The buildpack order should be python on top and nodejs underneath
+- Go to the deploy tab
+- Select the deployment method (github was used for this project)
+- Search for the github repository name (it was twenty_one for this project)
+- Click connect
+- There is an option to use manual deployment or automatic deployment.
+Make sure main branch is selected
+- After the first deployment you will see a message saying "your app was successfully deployed" and there will be a "view" button to take you to your deployed application

+### Forking the repository

+- Go to the GitHub repository
+- Click on the Fork button in the upper right-hand corner

+### Cloning the repository

+- Go to the GitHub repository
+- Click the Code button near the top of the page
+- Select 'HTTPS', 'SSH', or 'Github CLI', depending on how you would like to clone
+- Click the copy button to copy the URL to your clipboard
+- Open Git Bash
+- Change the current working directory to where you want the cloned directory
+- Type git clone and paste the URL ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+- Press enter to create your clone locally

-## Credits
+## Credits and Acknowledgments

 - The game was inspired by https://www.youtube.com/watch?v=tF1WRCrd_HQ
 - I would like to thank my mentor Narender for all his help during this project.